Northeastern University: Athletics

 Since 1927, Northeastern University's intercollegiate athletic teams have been known as the Huskies.
 Prior to 1927, Northeastern had no official mascot.
-A committee was formed to choose a mascot and members eventually settled on the Siberian Husky.
-In February 1927, a pup was selected from legendary Iditarod Trail Sled Dog Race competitor Leonhard Seppala's kennel in Poland Springs, Maine.
-On March 4, 1927, King Husky I arrived at Northeastern in a campus celebration for which classes were canceled.
-Since then, live mascots have been a Siberian Husky breed, but after losing two mascots in three months in the early 1970s and after upheaval due to having live canine mascots, the university's administration was reluctant to continue the live mascot tradition.
+In February 1927, a pup was selected from legendary Iditarod Trail Sled Dog Race competitor Leonhard Seppala's kennel.
+On March 4, 1927, King Husky I arrived at Northeastern in a campus celebration.
+Live mascots until King Husky VII died in 1989 and the university could not find a replacement.
 In 2005, the university resumed the live mascot tradition; the current live mascot is named Moses.
 The university's official costumed mascot is Paws.

 The university's official colors are Northeastern red and black, with white often used as an alternate color.
 The university fight song, "All Hail, Northeastern," was composed by Charles A. Pethybridge, class of 1932.
-Since 2005, 14 of 18 Northeastern varsity sports teams primarily compete in NCAA Division I's Colonial Athletic Association (CAA).
+18 Northeastern varsity sports teams compete in NCAA Division I's Colonial Athletic Association (CAA).

 During its first decades, Northeastern initially had seven athletics teams: basketball, cross country, indoor track, outdoor track, crew and football.

 Northeastern sponsors the following sports teams: